 California Uber X Driver Misclassification Lawyers

-The employment law attorneys at Phillips Law Group are currently investigating claims on behalf of California Uber X drivers who have been incorrectly classified as independent contractors rather than as employees of the company.
+The employment law attorneys at Phillips Dayes Law Firm PC are currently investigating claims on behalf of California Uber X drivers who have been incorrectly classified as independent contractors rather than as employees of the company.

 By misclassifying employees, Uber has been able to avoid paying certain taxes and covering expenses like gas and workers’ compensation, forcing the drivers to cover these costs on their own.

 If you are, or have been, an Uber X driver in California, contact our California Uber X driver misclassification lawyers today to learn more about your legal rights.
 You may be entitled to unpaid wages, reimbursements for mileage and other costs.

 Call or text 1-800-706-3000 to speak with a representative about your legal options.

 Uber Class Action Lawsuits